build-on-aws/content/posts/what-is-mlops-and-why-it-matters/index.md

 model = LogisticRegression(class_weight='balanced')
 ```

-As you improvise with this machine learning model code progression, you might have realized the operational challenges due to the lack of a machine learning practice.
+As you improvise with this machine learning model code progression, you might have realized the operational challenges due to the lack of a MLOps.
 Note down those challenges in each steps and that will be the user requirements to kick start your MLOps journey.

 Similar to this model code progression, when you're ready to start implementing MLOps in your own projects, it's important to start small and iterate.
 Don't try to implement all the features at once.
 Instead, focus on the most critical parts of the workflow and build up from there.
 Trying to do everything at once leads to several issues such as complex code, long development cycles, and increased risk of errors